-Bill 56: the Local Measures Statutes Amendment Act, 2021 would deliver job-creating capital funding for municipalities and provide additional funding to 911 centres to help promote economic recovery and enhance safety systems.
+Bill 56: the Local Measures Statutes Amendment Act, 2021 delivers job-creating capital funding for municipalities and provide additional funding to 911 centres to help promote economic recovery and enhance safety systems.

-911 centres would receive funding to upgrade outdated systems and improve the delivery of emergency call answering services to Albertans.
-This would place Alberta’s centres on the same technological platforms as all other centres across Canada, and increase operational efficiency between centres when answering emergency calls.
+911 centres will receive funding to upgrade outdated systems and improve the delivery of emergency call answering services to Albertans.
+This places Alberta’s centres on the same technological platforms as all other centres across Canada, and increase operational efficiency between centres when answering emergency calls.

-Once completed in 2024, the updates would allow:
+Once completed in 2024, the updates will allow:

 - Albertans the ability to text 911 in situations where they cannot call